Why Use HP Moonshot from the Customer’s View Point

 During my lifetime of layovers in the world’s most “cozy” terminal (much love EWR), I teetered away from basically disagreeing with the question, but I’m feeling more accommodating since then.
 Comparing the two methods is a tough one.

-On one hand we have user dedicated PCs, and on the other we have a populated blade chassis, shared via your virtualization of choice.
+On one hand, we have user dedicated PCs, and on the other, we have a populated blade chassis, shared via your virtualization of choice.
 Totally an apples and oranges situation.
-So the difference maybe be jarring, in that the Moonshot m700 carts do not require any hypervisor.
+So the difference maybe is jarring, in that the Moonshot m700 carts do not require any hypervisor.
 Every m700 cart has 4 self-contained systems and supports booting directly from Citrix PVS 7.1.

 For those that have done HDI on the past with other solutions, this one is much smaller, at around 5u’s….get ready for this, 180 PCs in 5u’s.
 Maybe I’m easy to impress, but that is kind of amazing.
 180 PCs with a fully dedicated 8gb, four core APU, and onboard SSD.
 If this PC was sitting on your desktop all by its lonesome, that would be a pretty great business-class system.